 The Team are trying to keep everyone informed about what’s happening, what’s in the pipeline, and what’s being discussed.
-The latest update is online here.
-300 printed copies were circulated to businesses.
+300 printed copies were hand delivered, and the latest update is also online here.

 Just five months in and the new Cleveleys Coastal Community Team (CCT) has already achieved a lot.
 Here’s what’s happening and what’s being looked at:

 1. Care for Cleveleys

 The idea of the Care for Cleveleys Facebook group is that it’s the official ‘community hub’ for the Cleveleys Coastal Community Team, where we can share news and views, ask opinions, hold surveys, talk to each other and work together as a strong team.
 It’s also where you’ll find Cleveleys Coastal Community Team updates.

 Some people will want to come along and physically help, others will have a lot to contribute in ideas, contacts, advice and moral support.
 Please join Care for Cleveleys here

 You’ll also have noticed that Cleveleys Coastal Community Team has a new logo and strapline ‘Putting People at the Heart of the Town’.
 That’s local people, visitors, young and old, shops and shoppers – our town relies on people and that means you!
 This logo was designed free of charge by The Rabbit Patch.